lukasz-kaniowski/chef-repo/README.md

 * `cookbooks/` - Cookbooks you download or create.
 * `data_bags/` - Store data bags and items in .json in the repository.
 * `roles/` - Store roles in .rb or .json in the repository.
+* `nodes/` - It is needed by knife-solo.
+Has json definition for nodes.

 Rake Tasks
 ==========